 - Susan Trolier-McKinstry, Pennsylvania State University

-Interested UFFC-S colleagues are encouraged to become actively involved in this new TC to promote UFFC-S nano-acoustic activities related to ferroelectrics, frequency control and ultrasonics.
+Interested UFFC-S colleagues are encouraged to contact Drs.
+Jiang and Spicer to become actively involved in this new TC to promote UFFC-S nano-acoustic activities related to ferroelectrics, frequency control and ultrasonics.